pointbazaar/espl1000/README.md

 - [x] **strict evaluation** .
 Dragon has no laziness, for simplicity and performance reasons.
 - [x] no user defined prefix , infix or suffix operators.
 This simplifies the parser.
 - [x] this is not and will never be a self hosting compiler. this is for stability reasons. also, other languages are great too. i think it's a bit narcissitic to have a self-hosting compiler.
+- [x] no aliasing of anything in general. this improves readability.

 ## Safety Goals